Blog

 YAGNI or do you?

-You may know the YAGNI principle in programming.
-The acronym stands for "you ain't gonna need it".
-Basically it says that you should only implement what is needed now.
-You shouldn't try to make the current code account for potential, future features and use cases that nobody has asked for (yet). …
+You likely know the YAGNI principle in programming.
+The acronym stands for "you ain't gonna need it."
+It advises implementing only what is needed now, avoiding attempts to make current code account for potential, future features or use cases nobody has requested.
+It's the minimalist software …

 How I Use all the Top-Tier AI Models Without Spending a Cent

-I use AI heavily for coding.
-Editors or IDE with AI being integrated usually provide an Agent mode.
-It is the "I do whatever I think is necessary with your code base"-mode.
-The AI creates, modifies, deletes files and directories and executes commands on the command line.
-It literally works as if a …
+I use AI extensively for coding.
+Most modern editors or IDEs with integrated AI provide an Agent mode.
+This is the "I do whatever is necessary with your codebase" mode.
+The AI creates, modifies, and deletes files and directories, and executes commands.
+It works as if a human programmer were coding …

 Visualizing Software Technical Debt for Managers